Vinicius-Sa/CheckDBsize/Readme.md

-Script to Calculate the size of a mysql db
+Script to print the size of a mysql db